nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ---

 # Welcome to TuitionConnect's User Guide!
-:rocket: Introducing **TuitionConnect**: Revolutionizing your Tutoring Business! :rocket:
+:rocket: Introducing **TuitionConnect**: Revolutionising your Tutoring Business! :rocket:

-Fed up with setting up numerous unorganized spreadsheets on Microsoft Excel or Google Sheets to handle the administrative side of you tutoring business?
+Fed up with setting up numerous unorganised spreadsheets on Microsoft Excel or Google Sheets to handle the administrative side of you tutoring business?

 Or feeling overwhelmed with the ugly-looking chaos of your Google Calendar as your number of teaching schedules increase?